Put-in-Bay Church News December 2017 Readh What You May Have Missed!

 The delegates elected church officers and approved two pieces of convention business.
 One is an important resolution on our Diocesan Commitment Racial Reconciliation which outlines the expectation for our leader’s anti-racism training and encourages all Episcopalians to attend as well.
 Rev. Staley was one of several people who drafted this resolution.

 The second resolution is the annual clergy compensation resolution which recommends maintaining current compensation in 2018 (no COLA increases).
 Several of our delegates will also be part of the convention

-Church News from ST. JOHN@THE BAY …-Our small, but devoted community gathers on the first and third Sunday afternoons of each month.
+Church News from ST. JOHN@THE BAY …-Our small but devoted community gathers on each month’s first and third Sunday afternoons.
 Worship time is 3 p.m.
 There is a place for you.
-Our worship style is “casual” and the music is more contemporary, yet we seek “To share the good news of Jesus and grow disciples with all who live, work and visit on South Bass Island.”
+Our worship style is “casual,” and the music is more contemporary, yet we seek “To share the good news of Jesus and grow disciples with all who live, work and visit on South Bass Island.”
 Here’s the schedule for December …

-December 3 and 17 … Pastor Jim Lehman “A Little Bit Early” Christmas Worship @TheBay … Our Christmas Worship service … “A Place for All” will be held on South Bass Island on Sunday, December 17 at 3 p.m. at Mother of Sorrows Catholic Church.
+December 3 and 17 … Pastor Jim Lehman “A Little Bit Early” Christmas Worship @TheBay … Our Christmas Worship service … “A Place for All,” will be held on South Bass Island on Sunday, December 17 at 3 p.m. at Mother of Sorrows Catholic Church.
 Pastor Jim Lehman will be on the island leading worship.
-At the center of our worship is the amazing story of our Savior’s birth, who opens his arms and makes room for all in presence of God.
-Come and worship, this is indeed Good News for all the world!
+At the center of our worship is the fantastic story of our Savior’s birth, who opens his arms and makes room for all in the presence of God.
+Come and worship; this is indeed Good News for all the world!

-With the dawn of a new year, plans are being put together to move to Thursday evenings for a unique, less-structured experience.
-We will gather around a table to dig into scripture, discovering how it connects with our daily lives and share in the gracious gift of the Lord’s Supper.
+With the new year’s dawn, plans are being put together to move to Thursday evenings for a unique, less-structured experience.
+We will gather around a table to dig into scripture, discover how it connects with our daily lives, and share in the gracious gift of the Lord’s Supper.
 Watch church news further details as 2018 arrives